Pratham-gupta610/LostAndFind/docs/prd.md

 - **Public Access**: MAIN_HISTORY items are readable by ALL users (including guests) in Public Return Section
 - **Read-Only**: No user can edit or delete MAIN_HISTORY items manually
 - **Display**: Public Return Section shows all items with history_type = MAIN_HISTORY
+- **Display Fields**: For each item in Public Return Section, display:
+  - Item details (title, description, category, color, brand, location, date_reported)
+  - Reporter email (reporter_email)
+  - Receiver email (receiver_email)
+  - Conclusion date (concluded_at)
+  - Status (OWNER_FOUND or ITEM_FOUND)
 - **Sorting**: Items sorted by concluded_at timestamp (latest first, most recent at top)
 - **Real-Time Updates**: Public Return Section updates immediately when items are concluded as 'Owner Found' or 'Item Found'

 #### 2.11.5 Auto-Delete Policy (CRITICAL)
-Automatically delete items older than 6 months based on concluded_at timestamp.\n This auto-delete applies to ALL:\n- USER_HISTORY items
+Automatically delete items older than 6 months based on concluded_at timestamp.\n\nThis auto-delete applies to ALL:\n- USER_HISTORY items
 - MAIN_HISTORY items
 - Any remaining inactive Lost/Found history\n- ACTIVE items in Lost/Found lists that are older than 6 months

-\nNO EXCEPTIONS.\n
+NO EXCEPTIONS.\n
 #### 2.11.6 Auto-Delete Execution
 - **Scheduled Task**: Run a scheduled cleanup task daily (e.g., using Supabase cron job or database trigger)
 - **Deletion Criteria**: Delete any item where: